DXPortugal/IoTLabs/content/labs-setting-up-your-rpi.md

 You are now ready to connect and power on your Raspberry Pi 3.

 1. Insert the micro SD card with the Windows 10 IoT Core image on it into your Raspberry Pi 3.
 (The slot is on the underside, on the opposite edge from the side with the USB ports.)
 2. Connect a network cable from your local network to the Ethernet port on the Raspberry Pi 3.
+3. Instead, if you are provided with a wireless network, it should be configured, already
-Your development device must be on the same network.
+3. Your development device must be on the same network.
-3. Connect an HDMI monitor to the HDMI port on the board.
+4. Connect an HDMI monitor to the HDMI port on the board.
-4. Connect the power supply to the micro USB port on the board.
+5. Connect the power supply to the micro USB port on the board.
 You must power this from the 5V 2A adapter - USB power from your computer is insufficient.

 Windows 10 IoT Core will boot on power-up.
 The first boot may take a few minutes.